Neon22/micropython-examine-mem-maps/README.md

 Allows several files to be processed at the same time and shown as thumbnail pie charts at top of page.
 * These can be clicked on and refocus the main pie chart when selected.
 * When selected the main pie chart will morph between them and show byte sizes and percents.
+Bit of effort in here to make it smoothly interpolate each region even if some regions are missing in some maps.
 * This v1 is a starter to get the map files read, regions extracted and exported for displaying in D3 style.
+* all in the html file.
+Associated d3.min.js file is standard.
 * The program read_maps_v1.py reads .map files and exports a csv.
  * List of map files is hardcoded.
  * Exports only the main regions listed in a variable called CATS.